GrantSparks/grafton-config/readme.md

 #### Key Features of the Apache License 2.0

 - **Permissive License**: Enables free commercial and non-commercial use, distribution, and modification of the software without requiring source code access.
-Allows combining with other open source licenses.

-- **Explicit Patent License**: Grants an express patent license from all contributors to users, protecting both parties from patent infringement claims related to the software.
+- **Explicit Patent License**: Grants an express patent license from all contributors to users.

-- **Patent Retaliation Provision**: Terminates the license for any party that files a patent infringement lawsuit alleging that the software infringes a patent, thus protecting users and contributors.
+- **Patent Retaliation Provision**: Protects users and contributors from patent infringement claims.

 ### Commercial License

-For those wishing to integrate the Grafton Machine Shed config into closed-source applications, or who need more flexibility than the Apache License 2.0 allows, a commercial license is available.
-This license permits private modifications and proprietary integration.
+For those wishing to integrate Grafton Config into closed-source applications or who need more flexibility than the Apache License 2.0 allows, a commercial license is available.

 #### Benefits of the Commercial License

-- **Use in Proprietary Applications**: Integrate the Grafton Machine Shed config seamlessly into closed-source applications.
+- **Use in Proprietary Applications**: Integrate Grafton Config seamlessly into closed-source applications.
 - **Flexibility and Freedom**: Greater flexibility in the use, modification, and distribution of the project.
 - **Support and Warranty**: Access to enhanced support, maintenance services, and warranty options.

-## Questions and Commercial Licensing

-For any questions about licensing, using the software from the Grafton Machine Shed or to inquire about our commercial license please contact us at [grant@grafton.ai](mailto:grant@grafton.ai).
+For commercial licensing inquiries, please contact [grant@grafton.ai](mailto:grant@grafton.ai).